parkwaydental

 Elevate Your Head While Sleeping

-Sleeping position for toothache can significantly impact your pain level at night.
 Lying flat increases blood flow to your head, which can intensify throbbing tooth pain.
-Elevating your head using extra pillows or sleeping in a recliner reduces this blood pressure increase and can help minimize nighttime pain that often disrupts sleep.
+Elevating your head using extra pillows or sleeping in a recliner reduces this pressure and can help minimize nighttime pain that often disrupts sleep.
+Combining head elevation with pain medication taken before bed and a cold compress can help you get needed rest despite dental pain.

 When to Seek Immediate Dental Care